-Are looking for a career that offers the opportunity to provide a needed service to others?
+Are you looking for a career that offers the opportunity to provide a needed service to others?
 Our dental assistant program offers a solid and intense program to ensure that our students acquire the confidence and skills needed to perform the very first day on the job.

 Our dental assistant classes utilize state-of-the-art equipment combined with a complete dental operatory to provide a virtual dental office designed to groom students for the actual work environment.
 There is constant one-on-one interaction to learn about the equipment and the latest techniques used in today’s dental field.
 Our classrooms are spacious and efficient for practicing techniques.